GMAT and Your MBA Application Strategy

-If, like most applicants, you didn’t have the foresight to take the exam right after college, the next best step is to plan your application strategy so that the GMAT is finished before you finalize your list of schools.
-Your score isn’t everything, but it is an important part of the admissions equation.
+But what if, like most applicants, you didn’t have the foresight to take the exam right after college?
+The next best step is to get the GMAT out of the way before you finalize your list of schools.
+Your score isn’t everything, but it is an integral part of the admissions equation.

-We typically advise clients to plan for two attempts at the GMAT, leaving a buffer for a retake if needed.
-There’s no harm in taking the test two or even three times, and unless you score really well right out of the gate, you often will do better the second time.
-This is because you’ll have fewer nerves, more familiarity with the process and no big surprises.
-There is no such thing as a bad test, just opportunities to build on and learn from.
+We typically advise clients to plan for two attempts at the GRE or GMAT, leaving a buffer for a retake if needed.
+There’s no harm in taking the test two or even three times.
+Unless you score well right out of the gate, often, you will do better the second time.
+You’ll have fewer nerves, more familiarity with the process, and no big surprises.

+Average scores are increasing every year at top MBA programs, making it hard to offset a bad GMAT score.
+We cringe when we read essays where people try to rationalize a low score.
 What you can do, however, is acknowledge the score and say you don’t find it truly reflective of your abilities.
-Then show why you are actually strong in quant or going to excel academically by pointing to your college GPA, work experience or by encouraging your recommenders to focus heavily on your intellect.
+Then show why you are strong in quant or going to excel academically by pointing to your college GPA, work experience, or by encouraging your recommenders to focus heavily on your intellect.

 Timing and planning are crucial to reducing the stress of the application process.
 We encourage applicants not to cram everything into too short of a timeline, but everyone has their own studying style.
 You just need to figure out what makes the most sense for you, your goals, and your schedule.

 Are you struggling with the GMAT or GRE?
 Stacy Blackman Consulting can help with our test-prep services.
 Learn more here.
 If admissions tests are on your mind, don’t miss episodes 23 and 27 of our B-Schooled podcast.
 You can find it on Apple Podcasts, Spotify, Stitcher, TuneIn, or wherever you listen.